How to Watch ‘Yellowstone’ Season 5 Online

 What are the new Yellowstone sequels?

-Following the growing success of Yellowstone and its first spin off series, 1883, Paramount+ announced two more series with show creator Taylor Sheridan: 1923 and 6666.
-1923 will star Harrison Ford Helen Mirren as relatives of 1883's James Dutton, and 6666 will take place in the Yellowstone universe’s modern day, and is rumored to focus more closely on the ranch.
-Neither Yellowstone spin off series has a premiere date at present.
+Following the growing success of Yellowstone and its first spin-off series, 1883, Paramount+ announced two more series with show creator Taylor Sheridan: 1923 and 6666.
+1923 will star Harrison Ford and Helen Mirren as relatives of 1883's James Dutton, and 6666 will take place in the Yellowstone universe’s modern day, and is rumored to focus more closely on the ranch.
+Neither Yellowstone spin-off series has a premiere date at present.

 RELATED CONTENT: